 - Civil Rights Act of 1964.
 This federal law prohibits discrimination in public places and makes employment discrimination illegal.
 For example, if an employer were to treat you differently based on your race, then you could file a lawsuit for damages.

 - The New Jersey Civil Rights Act.
 This law protects your rights under the New Jersey and U.S. Constitutions.

 Constitutional Rights Violation?
 Call a Middlesex County Attorney for a Free Consultation

 Our attorneys share a commitment to protecting the civil liberties and rights of New Jersey residents.
 If a state or federal government entity treated you unfairly or denied your rights, then you may have legal options to recover compensation.
 Additionally, any criminal charges against you may be reduced or dropped if the court determines your constitutional rights were violated.
 By filing a lawsuit, you may also prevent others from falling victim to the same constitutional rights violations.

 If you or a loved one have questions about constitutional rights violations, then contact us today.
 Spevack Law Firm offers free consultations that may explain your available legal options.
-We have offices throughout New Jersey, in Iselin, New Brunswick and Teaneck.
+We have offices throughout New Jersey, in Iselin and New Brunswick.
 For a free consultation with one of our constitutional lawyers, call (732) 636-3030 or contact us online.